zeinhord/zeinhord/README.md

 Hello there!
 I'm Ivan.
 A Data Science student with previous expertise as an IT Business Analyst.

 - Studying Applied Data Science at Thompson Rivers University, Canada.
-- Learning Machine Learning and Data Mining in Python and Multivariate Statistics in R.
+- Currently learning Machine Learning and Data Mining in Python and Multivariate Statistics in R.
 - Looking for internship opportunities in Data Science/Analytics in Canada.
 - I would appreciate any suggestions or feedback on improving my portfolio and, of course, any advice on what should I practice or learn next!